 Anyone who’s into photography a little bit will know about ‘RAW’.
 For those unfamiliar with this term I’ll give you a quick overview.

 So can the client get these RAW images?
 Short answer is no. There will be very few photographers who will give the RAW images to the client.
 Why would they?
 They are unprocessed.
 Unfinished.
-Unless you are an expert in photographic editing and can plug yourself directly into the photographers brain to see what they visualised then I’m afraid they are no use to you.
-You are hiring the photographer to provide a service – that service is to bring his or her vision of how your wedding should look.
+Or even ‘Uncooked’ if you compare with my analogy above.
+You are hiring the photographer to provide a service – that service is to bring hers or his vision of how your wedding should look.
 All edited and done.
 To get the RAW images would be like going to a top restaurant and just asking for the ingredients as you’ve brought a portable stove and pan with you. 🙂

 What happens to these RAW images once they’ve been processed?